-The current contracts are due to expire soon so we have teamed up with the other local authorities in the same situation to find the most cost effective way of procuring these services.
+• The current contracts are due to expire soon, the council has statutory obligation to perform these works to remain compliant with those obligations.
 By combining the service, we are able to give you the best value for money from the chosen contractor.